openhab-scripters/lucid/README.md

   -Dpython.home=/home/pi/jython2.7.0 \
   -Dpython.path=/etc/openhab2/automation/lib/python
 ```
 The last line in the example above defines the path where openHAB can find your jython library files.
 You can choose a different directory for your installation.
-We prefer using the directory `/etc/openhab2/automation/lib/python` (The [JSR223 Jython Scripting](https://www.openhab.org/docs/configuration/jsr223-jython.html) documentation uses a different folder which is also OK) We will now simply refer to that directory as the **LIB-DIR**.
+We prefer using the directory `/etc/openhab2/automation/lib/python` (The [JSR223 Jython Scripting](https://www.openhab.org/docs/configuration/jsr223-jython.html) documentation uses a different lib directory which is also OK) We will now simply refer to that directory as the **LIB-DIR**.
 It's the directory where openHAB will look for your jython library files.

 * Download the [lucid archive file](https://github.com/OH-Jython-Scripters/lucid/archive/master.zip), extract it in a temporary location and transfer the [lucid](https://github.com/OH-Jython-Scripters/lucid/tree/master/automation/lib/python/lucid) folder together with all its content (found in the zip file's automation/lib/python folder) into your LIB-DIR.
 * Change the owner, group and file permissions.
 E.g. cd into the LIB-DIR. and run `sudo chown -R openhab:openhab lucid` followed by `sudo chmod -R 664 lucid`